Feed the Beasts

 ..

 – Oranges or watermelon.
-The very best snack when you are asked to bring a bulk snack for the team!
+The best snack when you are asked to bring a bulk snack for the team!
 You cannot lose with chilled, cut-up, easy-to-grab fruit.

 Add to your berries and bananas, whole grain barley and/or oatmeal for morning healthy carbs and fiber.